flurie/sdp/CONTRIBUTING.md

 Please note that there is no code of conduct.
 I'm in principle do not want to limit anyone's freedom of speech (as part of a discussion on the topic).
 If you insult someone, then this is your problem.
-If you take the opinion of unfamiliars personally, this is your problem.
+If you are strongly offended by the opinions of strangers, then this is your problem.